 Solution: Look for applicant tracking software with good UX and a provider who supports training for admin teams, as well as a provider who will answer your calls when you need tech support.
 Assure your CTO that you want their team to devote more time to strategic initiatives and less on ATS user adoption.

 As the head of technology, IT leaders have years of experience with endless systems that support all parts of the business.
-They also have experience when these systems become obsolete within a year or two of implementation.
+They also likely have experience when these systems become obsolete within a year or two of implementation.

-This has an impact on IT budgets which are on the rise as businesses replace outdated technology.
+This has an impact on IT budgets which are already on the rise as businesses replace outdated technology.
 In 2020, 44% of businesses planned to increase their tech spend, up from 38% in 2019.